This is bigger than borders

 Why?
 Because Russia is one of the world’s top polluters.
 Because it is ignoring climate science, criminalising peaceful protest, and silencing the voices trying to protect the planet.

 In 2023, these courageous people filed a legal case at the European Court of Human Rights.
 But the court process has stalled.
-For two years, their lawsuit has sat ignored.
+For over two years, their lawsuit has sat ignored.

 They’re not asking for sympathy: they’re demanding action.
 The Court must fast-track this case before it’s too late and give clear guidance to Russia on its obligations to protect us all.